Canon 200D vs Panasonic GM1

 Review summary: Canon 200D vs Panasonic GM1

 So what is the bottom line?
 Which of the two cameras – the Canon 200D or the Panasonic GM1 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 200D: